Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 When working with X-rays, exposure time is a primary concern (for safety reasons, but also for ensuring proper exposure of images).
 The Electronic Control Concepts Model 8700 measures total exposure time of an X-ray beam (for calibration of an X-ray source), and also the number of X-ray pulses produced.
 It does this using a silicon PIN photodiode-based sensor.

-The last piece of X-ray-specific instrumentation allows us to measure the peak energy level of an X-ray generator.
+The last piece of X-ray-specific instrumentation allows me to measure the peak energy level of an X-ray generator.
 The Nuclear Associates kVp Meter Model 07-479 contains two silicon PIN photodiodes with two different sets of filters.
 By comparing the ratio of the accumulated doses between the two diodes, the instrument can derive the peak kVp of an X-ray beam.

 As an example, here is the gamma spectrum of background radiation on the earth’s surface:

-Then we order all the necessary components:
+Then I ordered all the necessary components:

 All radiation detectors work in the same way: an interaction occurs in a medium, causing an effect that can be measured.